 White Tara, acrylic on canvas by Liza Cowan

-In 1983 or 1984, my partner and I decided to go to India and Nepal.
+In 1985 my partner and I decided to go to India and Nepal.
 She wanted to see the Lamas and Tibetan Buddhist shrines and I was in search of information about my cousin Zina Rachevsky, who, it is told, had been the first foreigner to study with Tibetan Lamas, (or second after Alexandra David Neel.)

 Zina was born in 1930, the same year her grandfather died.
 Zina was known to us a wild child, but in the 1950's, when I was a child listening to the stories, that could be another way of speaking of an independent, curious woman.
 She spent much of her early adulthood working as actress and gaining a reputation as an international socialite, knew the Beat Poets, and eventually made her way to India and finally to Dharma.